Sophia-Loizidou/Trivariate-wrapped-Cauchy-copula/README.md

 # Trivariate wrapped Cauchy copula

 This GitHub repo contains codes that can be used to fit the trivariate wrapped Cauchy copula on data using MLE, with user-specified marginals.
-The codes include functions to plot the two dimensional contour plots of a density with specified parameters and plot data points generated from the specified distribution.
 The choices for the marginals are
 * Uniform distribution
 * wrapped Cauchy distribution
 * von Mises distribution